July 02, 2020

 In a warehouse-first model, you can choose to use multiple analytics tools across multiple teams while maintaining a central repository of data from the entire customer journey.

 In addition to solving privacy concerns, leveraging your warehouse as the central hub for all your data helps control cost.
 As we mentioned above, storing 100 million events on Amazon S3 or Snowflake is about ~$25 per month.
-More importantly, you can send only the necessary data to various analytics tools (i.e. GA for web and Mixpanel for product).
+More importantly, you can send only the necessary data to various analytics tools (i.e. GA for web and Mixpanel for the product).
 This way, you can ensure you only pay those platforms for the data you’re actually using.

 Complete Control and Better Collaboration